National Heritage Transport Organisations

 - On-line booking for most main-line train services within Britain

-- Virgin West Coast operates West Coast Main Line services between Glasgow and London Euston.
+- Avanti West Coast operates West Coast Main Line services between Glasgow and London Euston.

 - West Coast Railways